danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-20-validate-localized-resources.md

 lokalise: https://lokalise.com
 ---

-In this post, we'll look at a way to validate app localizations and integrate it into [Fastlane]({{page.fastlane}}) and any CI processes you may have.
+In this post, we'll look at a way to validate app localizations and integrate it into [Fastlane]({{page.fastlane}}) and any CI tools and processes that you may have in place.

 ## Background

-Localization is always a good idea, even when working alone on an app with a single language.
+Localization is always good, even when working on an app with a single language.
 Separating localized texts from your code makes the code easier to read and the texts easier to maintain.
 You app will also only be a translation away from supporting more languages.

 When you work on bigger apps, chances are that they support multiple languages, each with it's own set of localized resources.
 In these cases, you probably use a cloud-based tool like [Lokalise]({{page.lokalise}}) to let a team of translators translate your app without access to the raw resources.

-If you then add new language keys with temp texts until the translators have had a chance to translate them, you probably don't want the untranslated texts to accidentally make their way out into production, just because you forgot to download the latest translations.
+If you then add new language keys with temp texts until the translators have had a chance to translate them, you probably don't want the untranslated texts to accidentally make their way out into production.
 To prevent this from happening, you should verify that your localized files don't contain empty strings, and make it a part of your release process.

 ## grep to the rescue